desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-Instead, whenever a list of "bootstrappable domains" is obtained other than directly from the parent, the parental agent MUST ascertain that the child's delegation actually contains the nameserver hostname seen during discovery, and ensure that signaling record queries are only made against the proper set of nameservers as listed in the child's delegation from the parent.
+Instead, whenever a list of "bootstrappable domains" is obtained other than directly from the parent, the parental agent MUST ascertain that the delegation actually contains the nameserver hostname seen during discovery, and ensure that signaling record queries are only made against the proper set of nameservers as listed in the child's delegation from the parent.